Language resources and technology

-We have established a unique environment for research in specialised communication in Norway, the Nordic region and Europe.
+We have built a unique hub for the study of specialised communication, not just in Norway, but across the Nordic region and Europe.

 Ongoing research projects